mikbry/packito/README.md

 [license-image]: https://img.shields.io/npm/l/packito.svg
 [License-url]:./LICENSE

-> Packito is a cli tool to clean package before publishing.
+> Packito is a cli tool to clean package before publishing it.

 ### Purpose
 - Simple to use